 - Have students record themselves reading their writing to share with another teacher or staff member in your building.

 - Create a class or school newspaper.
 This would be a great way to collaborate across grade levels.

 - Write a letter or email to an organization.

 - Brainstorm a list of helpful people in your school or community.
 Write an email or letter thanking people for their hard work.

 - Read your mentor text during another part of your day or record it to be watched beforehand.
 Refer back to a specific section or page that connects with your lesson.

 - DO NOT model writing an entire writing piece.
-Write a sentence, page or small section.
-Focus in on how you are incorporating the skill.
+Write a sentence, page, or small section.
+Focus on how you are incorporating the skill.